Home Buyer's Guide

 3.6.
 Conduct a Home Inspection

 This step could also be done after signing the contract as long as the purchase contract is contingent on home inspection.
-However, having this done before signing the contract is the safest way.
-Get the apartment inspected before signing the contract.
+However, having this done before signing the contract is the safest and most reasonable way.
+While your attorney's reviewing your contract, work on getting the apartment inspected before signing the contract.
 Home inspections can uncover potential issues preventing you from buying the home.
 The inspection usually takes around one to three hours, depending on the size and type of the property.
 Condos and co-ops typically cost around $400-$500.

 3.7.
 Sign the Contract and Put the Deposit Down